boutproject/BOUT-dev/manual/sphinx/user_docs/variable_init.rst

       virtual BoutReal generate(int x, int y, int z) = 0;
     };

-All classes inheriting from ``FieldGenerator`` must implement a ``generate`` function, which returns the value at the given ``(x,y,z)`` position.
+All classes inheriting from :cpp:class:`FieldGenerator` must implement a ``generate`` function, which returns the value at the given ``(x,y,z)`` position.
 Classes should also implement a ``clone`` function, which takes a list of arguments and creates a new instance of its class.
-This takes as input a list of other ``FieldGenerator`` objects, allowing a variable number of arguments.
+This takes as input a list of other :cpp:class:`FieldGenerator` objects, allowing a variable number of arguments.

-The simplest generator is a fixed numerical value, which is represented by a ``FieldValue`` object:
+The simplest generator is a fixed numerical value, which is represented by a :cpp:class:`FieldValue` object:

 ::